devhsoj/awsum/README.md

 "
-load balance an http service running on port 80 on instances matching the name "demo" using https with a certificate from ACM and with a domain pointing to it.
+load balance an http service running on port 80 on instances matching the name 'demo' using https with a certificate from ACM and with a domain pointing to it.
 "